eth-sri/llmprivacy/README.md

 ## Notice :warning:

-If you are looking for a synthetic dataset to evaluate personal attribute inferences capabilities we have a new work called  **[A Synthetic Dataset for Personal Attribute Inference](https://arxiv.org/abs/2406.07217)**.
-It consists a large-scale fully-synthetic dataset as well as a data generation pipelline.
+If you are looking for a synthetic dataset to evaluate personal attribute inferences capabilities we have a new work called  **[A Synthetic Dataset for Personal Attribute Inference](https://arxiv.org/abs/2406.07217)** (NeurIPS 2024 D&B).
+It consists of a large-scale fully-synthetic dataset as well as a data generation pipeline.
 In our corresponding [paper](https://arxiv.org/abs/2406.07217) we show that the dataset is a good proxy for real-world data, allowing all the same conclusions across all experiments, and can be used to evaluate personal attribute inference in a privacy-preserving manner.

 ### Links